juliovegap/node-red-contrib-tuya-camera-snapshot/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)
 [![Build Status](https://img.shields.io/github/actions/workflow/status/<your-user>/node-red-contrib-tuya-file-decrypt/publish.yml)](https://github.com/<your-user>/node-red-contrib-tuya-file-decrypt)

-A Node‑RED node that decrypts **Tuya movement‑config encrypted files** (AES‑CBC) and returns the resulting image as Base64 or binary Buffer.
+A Node‑RED node that call Tuya Open API to perform a camera snapshot, decrypts **Tuya encrypted picture** (AES‑CBC) and returns the resulting image as Base64 or binary Buffer.

-This is especially useful for **Tuya‑based cameras and sensors** that stores encrypted snapshots or movement configuration files.
+This is especially useful for **Tuya‑based cameras and sensors** like doorbells, which are motion sensor activated.

+Besides the Tuya credentials, it is **paramount** to enable the **Camera Service** Tuya API on your Tuya IOT Platform (Cloud -> <Your Project> -> Service API and ativate "Camera Service")

 ---

 ## ✨ Features

+- Connects to **Tuya OpenAPI**
+- Calls the **Capture An Image** Camera Service API
-- Downloads encrypted movement‑config files from S3
+- Downloads encrypted picture files
 - Decrypts AES‑CBC with PKCS7 padding
 - Returns the image in:
   - `msg.payload` → Base64